abrt/doc/conf.rst

 ``/etc/abrt/plugins/``
     keeps configuration files used to override the default setting of ABRT's services and programs.
 For more information on some specific configuration files refer to :ref:`abrtspecific`.

+The configuration files expect Key-Value pairs separated by an equal sign.
+Quoting of the values is not supported.

 .. _abrtspecific: